SeamlessDistribution/SeamlessDistribution.github.io/merchant/pos/index.md

 <div class="diagram">
 @startuml
 skinparam monochrome true
-Cashregister->SEQR:RegisterTerminal()
+PointOfSale->SEQR:RegisterTerminal()
-SEQR-->Cashregister: terminalId
+SEQR-->PointOfSale: terminalId
-Cashregister->SEQR: assignSeqrId(SEQR ID)
+PointOfSale->SEQR: assignSeqrId(SEQR ID)
-SEQR-->Cashregister: OK
+SEQR-->PointOfSale: OK
 @enduml
 </div>

 #### Point of sale menu

-The SEQR terminal menu in the POS can be accessed with administrative rights.
+The SEQR terminal menu in the point of sale can be accessed with administrative rights.
 The menu on the point of sale may look like this:

 <img src="/assets/images/seqr_menu.png" />